AngeloStavrow/angelostavrow.com/content/post/per-diaries-day-3.md

 We can't just leave it at that, though, because of Per's built-in unit conversion — you can input one product's quantity in pounds and another product's quantity in grams, and Per will figure out the best-value option automatically.
 This means that Per's `Product` model needs to understand how units compare; you can't compare the price per unit between one thing sold by the kilogram, and something else sold by the quart.

 The `Product` model stores units as an optional `Unit`, and we're going to create the initializer such that it'll set that property as either some flavour of `UnitMass` (for items sold by weight) or `UnitVolume` (for items sold by volume), or otherwise `nil` (for dimensionless units).
-Yesterday, I created an ugly nested-conditional mess for figuring out whether `lhs.units` and `rhs.units` can be compared.
+I started with an ugly nested-conditional mess for figuring out whether `lhs.units` and `rhs.units` can be compared.
 It works, but it feels like a code smell:

 ```
 static func <(lhs: Self, rhs: Self) -> Bool {